 As far as monitors go, its design lends itself quite nicely to a gaming setup, especially with blue detailing on the back, which really makes this monitor pop.

-Performance speaking, you're getting Freesync Premium Pro and Gsync compatible technology to reduce any screen tear or stuttering.
+Performance speaking, you're getting Freesync Premium Pro and G-Sync compatible technology otherwise known as VRR, to reduce any screen tear or stuttering.

 Add that to 240hz and 1ms response time, and you've got a bit of a beast for fast-paced gaming too.